 - 55 years and less------ <1%

-In China, reports also showed low as 0.9% fatality rates for patients with no underlying medical conditions.
-But it had the highest rates for patients with comorbidities.
-Among these medical conditions are cardiovascular disease, diabetes, chronic respiratory disease, or cancer.
-Stroke, diabetes, chronic lung disease, and chronic kidney disease have also been linked with increased severity for the COVID-19 infection.
+In China, reports also showed as low as 0.9% fatality rates for patients with no underlying medical conditions.
+However, it had the highest rates for patients with comorbidities.
+These medical conditions include cardiovascular disease, diabetes, chronic respiratory disease, or cancer.

 Reinfection

-When the body becomes infected with the COVID-19 virus, it creates the antibodies IgM and IgG.
-However, clinical studies don’t have definitive data or are uncertain whether the presence of these antibodies can protect against possible reinfection of COVID-19.
-Also, the results didn’t show how much concentration of these antibodies is enough for the protection.
+When the body becomes infected with COVID-19, it creates IgM and IgG antibodies.
+However, clinical studies don’t have definitive data, and it is uncertain whether the presence of these antibodies can protect against possible reinfection.

 Another Covid-19 Variant